-Fiberglass pressure vessels are the gold-standard within the membrane treatment industry.
+Fiberglass pressure vessels are the gold-standard within the membrane water treatment industry.
 Stainless steel pressure vessels are still available.
 However, they will experience corrosion and have lower tolerances for roundness and dimensional accuracy which can make membrane maintenance or replacement more difficult.
+Learn more about membrane services here.
 There are two main U.S. suppliers of fiberglass pressure vessels.
 We commonly use either, to maintain competitive pricing.

 We have our own in-house controls capabilities; however, for larger projects we may work with an outside controls system integrator.
 We commonly interface with other integrators that may be providing other system controls.
 We can work with any integrator if the Owner has an existing vendor they prefer.
 The controls components and interfaces can be provided as specified to match the Owner’s preferences.